ant-design/ant-design-mobile-rn/README.md

 We(Community) will continue maintain this project.
 If you found a bug you can file an issue directly and `PR` are always welcome.

+By the way. you can support this project via Star star sta st s... ⭐️ ⭐️ ⭐️ ⭐️ ⭐️.

 Discussion: [The new plan](https://github.com/ant-design/ant-design-mobile-rn/issues/119)

 ## Features